How to Pick a Physical Therapy Program near Ten Sleep 82442

-What is a Physical Therapist?
+What Does a Physical Therapist Do?

-- Osteoporosis and Arthritis
+- Arthritis or Osteoporosis

 - Car or motor cycle accidents

 - Burn injuries.

 Licensed physical therapists work in close partnerships with other Ten Sleep WY health professionals, including doctors, chiropractors, registered nurses and dentists.
 They can also oversee one or more physical therapy assistants who work for them assisting with the diagnosis and treatment of their patients.
 One thing to keep in mind for anyone considering getting into the physical therapy profession, it is quite physically demanding.
 Physical therapists often lift heavy equipment as well as patients, and stand, crouch and kneel for long periods of time on a daily basis.

 There are 3 physical therapist degrees available for individuals to enroll in at the undergraduate and graduate levels.
 Of these options, the one degree that is attainable to become a physical therapist is the doctorate.
 Undergraduate degrees emphasize either preparing students to become a physical therapy assistant (PTA) or readying them to progress to the doctoral level.
 Below are short descriptions of degree levels that are offered in the Ten Sleep WY area:

 - Associate Degrees educate students to practice as physical therapy assistants, or can be used as a stepping stone to a more advanced degree.
 Applicants must have obtained a high school diploma or GED to qualify for enrollment.
 The degrees are most often provided by community or junior colleges, and require 2 years to complete.
 Clinical training, which may be in the form of an internship is usually part of the course of study.